A Warm Welcome

 Work With Me

-Whether you are in your late twenties feeling stuck between expectations and reality, mid-career and questioning your path, or approaching life's later chapters with questions about meaning, legacy and what comes next.
+Whether you are in your late twenties feeling stuck between expectations and reality or mid-career and questioning your path.

-Bereavement, relationship endings, empty nest, aging parents, health changes, or the quieter losses that come with time passing and roles changing.
+Bereavement, relationship endings, family estrangement, aging parents or the quieter losses that come with time passing and roles changing.
+Sometimes present loss reopens earlier wounds; childhood experiences of abandonment, emotional neglect or grief that was never processed.

-Pushing through when something feels hard because struggle feels familiar, staying in relationships or situations that diminish you, or wondering why you keep ending up in the same place despite trying so hard to change.
+Pushing through when something feels hard because struggle feels familiar, staying in relationships or situations that diminish you or wondering why you keep ending up in the same place despite trying so hard to change.
+These patterns often stem from early trauma or emotional neglect and have developed as ways of coping.

 If you are in danger or need urgent help, please use one of the following options: